 Students must complete the required slate of courses at Eastern University (see below).
-Students must score no lower than B- in any of these courses and must maintain a minimum cumulative GPA of 3.0 in these courses (not in overall GPA).
-If the student's cumulative GPA in the required EU courses falls below a 3.0, they will be placed on program probation for one semester.
-If the probation semester does not raise the cumulative GPA to the 3.0 threshold, the student will be disqualified from the program.
+Students must score no lower than B- in any of these courses and must maintain a minimum cumulative GPA of 3.5 in these courses (not in overall GPA).
+If the student's cumulative GPA in the required EU courses falls below a 3.5, they will be placed on program probation for one semester.
+If the probation semester does not raise the cumulative GPA to the 3.5 threshold, the student will be disqualified from the program.
 At least 10 of the courses listed below must be completed before the student can enroll in undergraduate engineering courses at Villanova.

+Required Easte rn University Courses(55 CREDITS)

-CSCI 200 Introduction to Programming - C++
+CSCI 200 Introduction to Programming - C++ 3

 MATH 160 Calculus I

-MATH 161 Calculus II
+MATH 161 Calculus II3

-MATH 214 Calculus III
+MATH 214 Calculus III3

-MATH 240 Discrete Mathematics
+MATH 240 Discrete Mathematics3

-MATH 244 Linear Algebra
+MATH 244 Linear Algebra3

-MATH 300 Differential Equations
+MATH 300 Differential Equations3

-MATH 350 Advanced Calculus
+MATH 350 Advanced Calculus3

-Three additional MATH courses at the 300 Level or above 0 Two additional MATH courses at the 400 level or above 6 CHEM 121 CHEM 122 CHEM 123 CHEM 124W General Chemistry Lab I PHYS 101 Introduction to Physics I......4 PHYS 102
+Three additional MATH courses at the 300 Level or above 9 Two additional MATH courses at the 400 level or above 6

+CHEM 121 General Chemistry I

+CHEM 122 General Chemistry II3

+CHEM 123 General Chemistry Lab I1

+CHEM 124W General Chemistry Lab I

+PHYS 101 Introduction to Physics I4

+PHYS 102 Introduction to Physics II4